top of page

 Gap between the Galapagos course and the Neuter campaign week 2:

 Nov 14 - Nov 16: on these two days, you may chose to be in the Galapagos (we advise this!), Quito, or a cabin in the middle of nowhere in the mountains near Cariacu (incredible waterfalls, horseback rides and a swing with a view).
-We will email you our recommendations on an itinerary, hotels, restaurants etc, so you'll have no problem planning these two days.
-You'll also have new vet friends you met in the Galapagos, so you'll likely travel together!
+We will email you recommendations on an itinerary, hotels etc, so you'll have no problem planning these two days.
+You'll also have new friends you met in the Galapagos, so you'll likely travel together!

 Neuter campaign week 2: